buildvoc/brick-by-brick/README.md

 `

 6. Error will not shown If you comment on the line 64 on index.js file.
 This action is disabling oauth.
+7. This bug has fixed after modifying `express-pg-oauth` library, and embed on this repo.